 So I’m stuck, I honestly don’t care if QGIS can read the data, because it can.
 It just isn’t optimal.
 What I do care about is an organized dataset in GeoJSON.
 So my question that I can’t get a definitive answer, “is the array I have above valid GeoJSON code?”.
 From what I’ve seen, yes.
 But nobody wants to go on record as saying absolutely.
 I could say, hell with it I’m moving forward but I don’t want to go down a dead end road.

-9 replies on “Arrays in GeoJSON”
+10 responses to “Arrays in GeoJSON”

 Absolutely.
 Just read the geojson specs https://tools.ietf.org/html/rfc7946#section-3.2: